Author: Peter Fernandez

 Customer Identity and Access Management (CIAM) involves addressing a variety of scenarios in an increasingly complex digital landscape.
 Adopting an API-first approach offers several advantages, particularly when it comes to integrating with your existing management systems and doing so in the context of Continuous Integration (CI) and Continuous Deployment (CD).

 Building a SaaS application with CIAM integrated as a DIY option can be a challenging prospect.
-In this article I’m going to explore how I’m using WordPress, Keycloak and OpenFGA to build a B2B SaaS solution network with a comprehensive CIAM integration.
+In this article I’m going to explore how I’m using WordPress, Keycloak and OpenFGA to build B2B SaaS solutions with comprehensive CIAM integrations.

 B2C and B2B SaaS Authentication Architectures